opencv/opencv/modules/core/doc/intro.markdown

 ### Automatic Memory Management

-OpenCV handles all the memory automatically.

-First of all, std::vector, cv::Mat, and other data structures used by the functions and methods have destructors that deallocate the underlying memory buffers when needed.
-This means that the destructors do not always deallocate the buffers as in case of Mat.
-They take into account possible data sharing.
+OpenCV manages memory automatically.
+Destructors for data structures such as std::vector and cv::Mat do not always deallocate their underlying memory buffers because they take into account possible data sharing.
 A destructor decrements the reference counter associated with the matrix data buffer.
-The buffer is deallocated if and only if the reference counter reaches zero, that is, when no other structures refer to the same buffer.
-Similarly, when a Mat instance is copied, no actual data is really copied.
-Instead, the reference counter is incremented to memorize that there is another owner of the same data.
-There is also the cv::Mat::clone method that creates a full copy of the matrix data.
+The buffer is deallocated if and only if the reference counter reaches zero, which is when no other structures refer to the shared buffer.
+Similarly, when a cv::Mat instance is copied, no actual data is copied.
+Instead, the reference counter is incremented to record that there is another owner of the same data.
+If needed, the cv::Mat::clone method creates a full copy of the underlying data.
 See the example below:
 ```.cpp
     // create a big 8Mb matrix